andreek/node-eibd/README.md

-# node.js eibd client (EIB/KNX daemon)
+# eibd

+A Node.js client for eib/knx daemon.
 Implements all functions of eibd client library needed for groupswrite/groupwrite, groupread and groupsocketlisten.

 ## Install